 Are Government and other national implementation partners involved in the implementation of activities and the delivery of outputs?
+Not Involved false

-Not Involved Slightly involved Fairly involved Fully involved
+Slightly involved false Fairly involved false Fully involved true

 In what kind of decisions and activities is the government involved?